JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/get_relation.md

 </div>

-Returns the XML representation of the element.
+Returns the XML representation of the relation element.
+Relation ==ID== is required.

 ### Request